back arrow Blog

 API security and backend protection features are especially critical.
 You will save a lot of time and hassle by using a platform that can ensure the safety of your systems and data.

-API platforms can be built by in-house developer teams or purchased as a service from an iPaaS provider.
-However, most development teams find it beneficial to buy a service rather than develop a solution themselves due to the time and effort involved and the high quality of available services.
+API platforms can be built by in-house developer teams or deployed as a self-hosted solution.
+However, most development teams find it beneficial to adopt a platform rather than build one from scratch due to the time and effort involved and the maturity of available solutions that include security, governance, and observability out of the box.

 API Management Platform Architecture